Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/line-simplification.md

 My actual use case was in sending linear movements to a CNC machine.
-Drawings are defined using floating point numbers and can be "accurate" to about 7-15 decimal places (depending on if you use floats or doubles) but when you take the machine's mechanical tolerances and material effects into account, the final cut is only really accurate to about 1 decimal place (0.1 mm).
+Drawings are defined using floating point numbers and can be "accurate" to about 7-15 decimal places (depending on if you use floats or doubles) but when you take the machine's mechanical tolerances and material effects into account the final cut is only really accurate to about 1 decimal place (0.1 mm).
 If I were to simplify the path with a tolerance of, say, 0.05 mm I could massively reduce the number of points sent to the machine (which reduces the amount of